 Rural depopulation is an increasingly serious problem in aging Japan.
 Jeffrey S. Irish was twice village head for Tsuchikure, a community of 19 households and 27 people nestled in mountains at the south end of the Satsuma Peninsula in Kagoshima Prefecture.
-He shared insights from his experiences in ‘The Great Vacancy; Lessons Learned in Rural Japan,’ in KJ91: Living Sustainability
+He shared insights from his experiences in ‘The Great Vacancy; Lessons Learned in Rural Japan,’ (part I) in KJ91: Living Sustainability

 The second time I took on the village head role, seven villagers died in one year and my goals as village head changed dramatically.
 How could we maintain something resembling the status quo?
 How could we come to terms with the rapid decline in our numbers?
 How could we find happiness in our simple, daily lives?
 What could we do to stop or delay the disappearance of the village itself?

 The villagers’ answer to that final question caught me off guard and taught me a lot.
 In meeting after village meeting, their answer was the same.
 “Do nothing.”
 When I brought up the possibility of renting out the village’s vacant homes, the villagers were concerned about noise late at night and the arrival of residents who wouldn’t actively participate in village life.
 At first, I was frustrated that they were not taking action to save the village.
 In time, though, I came to see the wisdom in wanting to hold onto what they had, to protect their values, their community, their lives.
 An infusion of outsiders might delay the village’s disappearance, but to what end?
 What I had initially seen as a passive response was, in fact, a pointed, active decision to hold onto what they had.

 I came to think of the death of a village as a natural turn of events, a natural stage in its evolution.
 I came to see it much like the death of an individual person.
 Why sacrifice quality of life in the name of a longer life?
 Why make use of life support systems that the villagers didn’t want and hadn’t asked for?